Sunset-06/admge/README.md

 Massive WIP, so this project will take time.

-So far, I'm focusing on getting all instructions working.(38/500 done)
+So far, I'm focusing on getting all instructions working.
+There's about 500 of them, and I've completed about half so far.

 The current interpreter just uses one massive switch statement: